MSCA-LIKE/OpenScienceTrainingCourse/08_selfstudy4/readme.md

 ### For extra credit
 **Start your portfolio!**

 Identify a suitable internet platform to share your experiences around open science.
-This will be your portfolio.
+This will be your online portfolio.

 Suitable platforms could include:
 - LinkedIn